lmickes/pyWitness/manual/source/introduction.rst

 Goals of pyWitness
 ------------------

-   * Little as possible human interaction (to reduce data manipulation, transcribing values)
+   * Little as possible human interaction (to reduce data manipulation, transcribing values and other transformations that may create errors)
    * Place to store all relevant algorithms, fits, and methods in a reproducible and documented way
    * Bin and pivot raw data to rates (the processed data)
    * Plot and compare ROC, CAC, and RAC curves